 Southeast San Francisco - Cesar Chavez Street to the north, US-101 to the west, the San Francisco Bay to the east, and the San Mateo County line to the south

-The environmental document for BTIP will be distributed for review and comment summer 2013.
+The FONSI was approved by Caltrans on 8/29/2014.
 Construction of the proposed facilities will occur based on development of the neighborhoods and ridership demand beginning in 2015, with an opening year of 2016 for limited improvements to one transit route.
-By 2020, several more improvements are slated for construction with project completion by 2035 (The project will be built at pace with development in Hunters Point Shipyard and Candlestick Point.
+By 2020, several more improvements are slated for construction with project completion by 2035.
+(The project will be built at pace with development in Hunters Point Shipyard and Candlestick Point.)